-The Company has assets in the form of investments in joint venture undertakings.
-The Company must determine on an annual basis whether there are any conditions, either internal or external to the Company, that may indicate that the carrying value of any of these assets is impaired.
-The carrying value of each investment has been evaluated against the net assets of the relevant joint ventures.
+The Company has non-current assets in the form of investments in subsidiaries.
+The Company determines on an annual basis whether there are any conditions, either internal or external to the Company, that may indicate that the carrying value of any those assets is impaired and whether a full impairment exercise is required to be carried out.

-Where indications of impairment exist, the carrying value of certain investments is supported by models used to calculate the enterprise value of the underlying businesses.
+Where indications of impairment exist, the carrying value of certain investments is supported by models used to calculate the value in use of the underlying businesses.
 These models have a range of inputs including revenue growth and discount rates which are subject to significant uncertainty.